hlghan/GettingAndCleaningData/README.md

 * Remove hyphens

 Requirement 5 states: "From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+* Each variable forms a column.
+* Each observation forms a row.
+* Each type of observational unit forms a table

 #The codebook.